 This refers to clothes that stand the test of time.
 The fashion for these clothes never go out of style.
 They will be made of expensive quality fabrics and shows top-notch workmanship.
 They can be worn through many seasons without them looking out of fashion or dated

-This is affordable and accessible ready-to-wear fashion collection belonging to a major designer who usually sells expensive couture garments; it is made for the masses.
+This is an affordable and accessible ready-to-wear fashion collection belonging to a major designer who usually sells expensive couture garments; it is made for the masses.
 Eg D&G by Dolce & Gabbana.
 This is a way for ordinary women to wear designer garments which are usually affordable only to the rich

 A short-lived fashion, usually lasting as short as a few days or at the most a few months